trustedtomato/android-code-editor/README.md

-# Android Code Editor
+# Android Text Editor
-A very basic code editor for Android.
+A very basic text editor for Android.